fanzhangg/FoodTracker/README.md

 - Data source: Supply the table view with the data it needs to display
 - Delegate: Helps the table view manage cell selection, and other aspects

+## Implement Navigation

+- Segue: transition between scenes
+- Navigation controller: Manage transitions backward and forward through a series of view controllers
+- Navigation stack: the set of view controllers managed by a particular navigation controller
+- Root view controller: first item added to the stack